ayllon/journal-astro/2019/01/2019-01-11 Packaging Comparative.md

 [so-so](https://kamikazow.wordpress.com/2018/06/08/adoption-of-flatpak-vs-snap-2018-edition/).

 ### Root
-Root is required to install (I haven't found anything pointing to the contrary.)
+Root is required to install and to build.

 ### Single file
 Yes.